michaelchen0426/HKUST5001/README.md

  chmod u+x run
  ./run
 ```
 It will generated a "result.cvs" file which contains the prediction.

+**Please note that you will need to open the file to add `Id` as the first column name!**

 ## Project Introduction